Dancing with the Stars (American TV series) season 22: Couples

-The cast was revealed on March 8, 2016, on Good Morning America.
-Edyta Śliwińska returned as a professional dancer this season after an eleven-season hiatus.
+This season featured twelve celebrity contestants.
+Edyta Śliwińska returned as a professional dancer after an eleven-season hiatus.
 Also returning to the pro roster were Artem Chigvintsev, Peta Murgatroyd, and Sasha Farber.
 Actress Jodie Sweetin was the first celebrity revealed on Good Morning America on March 2, 2016, while TV meteorologist Ginger Zee was also revealed on that show two days later.
 The remaining celebrities and professionals dancers were later revealed, also on Good Morning America, on March 8.

 Hosts and judges

 Tom Bergeron and Erin Andrews returned as hosts, while judges Carrie Ann Inaba and Bruno Tonioli returned this season.
 Head judge Len Goodman returned after missing last season, while Julianne Hough, who served as a judge during the previous three seasons, did not.
-Season 16 runner-up Zendaya returned as a guest judge on April 11.
-Maksim Chmerkovskiy returned as a guest judge on April 18.
+Season 16 runner-up Zendaya returned as a guest judge on April 11, and Maksim Chmerkovskiy returned as a guest judge on April 18.

 Dance troupe

-Season 22 dance troupe consisted of returning troupe members Jenna Johnson, Hayley Erbert and Alan Bersten, joined by new troupe members Dennis Jauch, Kiril Kulish and Shannon Holtzappfel.
+The dance troupe consisted of Jenna Johnson, Hayley Erbert, and Alan Bersten, who were joined by new members Dennis Jauch, Kiril Kulish, and Shannon Holtzappfel.